Alexander050505/Image-det/README.md

 #Post-Installation
 -Open the Anaconda Navigator.
 Launch Jupyter Notebook.
 Upload the python notebook.
--The files are generally placed in C:Users/Admin.(If admin is the current user) (Incase any other user is running the code place the file in the corresponding folder of that user by copying the file manually.)
+-The files are generally placed in C:Users/Admin.(If admin is the current user).
+Download and place the 'ttfm.dcm' and 'bmode.dcm' files     in the same folder as the Anaconda Jupyter notebook runs.
+ (Incase any other user is running the code place the file in the corresponding folder of that user by copying the file manually.)
 -Run the Python notebook file (Dicom_image_metadata_extract.ipynb) by clicking on it. or Copy the code from the Dicom_image_metadata_extract.html file into a new Python file.